Shania Hayles: Aston Villa

 Hayles returned to Aston Villa in July 2019 from Birmingham City having started her youth career at the club.

 Hayles scored two goals against Bristol City on 9 December 2020, her first goals in the top flight of English football.

 Bristol City

 During her time at Bristol City, Hayles scored 11 goals in a total of 37 appearances.

 Newcastle United

 On 3 July 2024, Hayles signed for newly promoted Women's Championship club Newcastle United.

 On 22 September 2024, in the second game of the 2024–25 season, Hayles provided a goal and an assist for Newcastle's first ever Championship win in a 2–0 result over Sheffield United.
-A month later, she scored her first professional hat trick, from a penalty ,in a 3–3 draw against Charlton Athletic.
+A month later, she scored her first professional hat trick, from a penalty, in a 3–3 draw against Charlton Athletic.

+In June 2026, Hayles departed Newcastle upon the expiration of her contract.

+Nottingham Forest

+On 10 August 2026, Hayles was announced at Nottingham Forest.

 International career

 Having represented England at under-19 level in 2018, Hayles also qualifies for Jamaica through her grandparents In May 2021, she received her first call-up to Reggae Girlz, making her international debut against Nigeria on 10 June 2021.